-Today the Museum made an astonishing announcement to the world.
-Are you ready for this?
 We have discovered and restored examples of a colour moving picture process which is older than any other known example.
-Needless to say this has re-written the history of early film.
+Needless to say, this has rewritten the history of early film.

 Three years ago two rolls of film were discovered in our archive.
 Our Curator of Cinematography, Michael Harvey, recognised that the film may relate to what was historically thought to be a failed attempt to produce colour moving images by inventor and photographer Edward Raymond Turner.

 Michael arranged testing to find out if the original content on the film could be viewed.
 After research into Turner’s processes, from blueprints and other documents, three frames of the film were copied digitally.